reTHINK-project/dev-msg-node-nodejs/readme.md

 * karma - A simple tool that allows you to execute JavaScript code in multiple real browsers.
 See more on [karma](http://karma-runner.github.io/0.13/index.html)
 * mocha - Unit test tool.
 See more on [http://mochajs.org](http://mochajs.org/)
 * gulp - Automate and enhance your workflow.
 See more about gulp on [gulp](http://gulpjs.com/)

-##### Quick start
-On the first time you are cloning this repository, you need to run the command
-$ **npm run init-setup**;

-After running successfully this command you will have 2 folders (node_modules and vendor), these folders are excluded from the commit process, and are only for development.

-Check the server configuration file for custom setting (url, port, ...) :

-Now start server with command :
-$ **node src/main/server.js**;

-You should see a notice like that :
-[Date] [INFO] server - [S] HTTP & WS server listening on 9090

-if you already have the project configured on your machine, you only need run the command ```npm install``` to update package & new dependencies.

 #### Service architecture